EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 # User Needs and Benchmarking

 ## Introduction
-Our team is designing a **Water-Efficient Lawn Watering System** that reduces water waste, lowers utility bills, and maintains healthy lawns.
+Our team is designing a Water-Efficient Lawn Watering System that reduces water waste, lowers utility bills, and maintains healthy lawns.
 This system will combine smart sensors, weather data, and automated scheduling with user-friendly installation and control.

 **Target Users:**
 - Homeowners with lawns and gardens
 - Property managers and HOAs
 - Environmentally conscious communities

----

 ## Benchmarking Competitive Products